Moonshine-IDE/Moonshine-IDE/ide/MoonshineGUICore/README.md

 openfl build flash -debug
 ```

-> Note: During the transitioning process (moving on from Flex to OpenFL/Feathers) certain bridge methods are being used between the two frameworks.
-This requires the Flex framework to be available during compile-time.
-To successfully build the SWC, use the following command:
->
-> `openfl build flash -debug -Dair -Dflexhome={flex_home_dir}`
->
-> Replace {flex_home_dir} with the path to the root of the Flex SDK on your system.

 In an editor or IDE, make sure that the Flash (Debug) OpenFL target is selected before building.

 After building the library, you may need to reload the _MoonshineDESKTOPevolved_ application project in your editor/IDE to ensure that it recognizes any changed added/changed classes that you may have included in the compiled _MoonshineGUICore.swc_ file.